 and more interesting draws I have

-ever studied.
 And while it is short

-and far from being perfect,
+and far from being perfect, its

-content and entertainment value more than makes up for it.
+more than makes up for it.

 << Tal wrote of Fischer, "I gained the